*Links in this article may be affiliate links, from which we may earn commission. See our Privacy Policy for full details.

 Little Compton

 Be transported back in time to the cute, peaceful, seaside town of Little Compton.
-The natural beauty in this peninsula is breath-taking.
-There’s not a Walmart or stop sign in sight here, the community has done their best to keep the area non-commercialised which I absolutely love!
+The natural beauty in this peninsula is breathtaking.
+There’s not a Walmart or stop sign in sight here, the community has done its best to keep the area non-commercialised which I absolutely love!

 Head to the Village Green for a relaxing stroll, stopping at the Commons Lunch Restaurant for some tasty food (famous for its johnnycakes!).
 If you’re a fan of fine art, you will love the Art Cafe, where you can ponder over the work of local artists whilst enjoying your morning coffee.
 Check out the Wilbor House too, if you have time, which is where Little Compton Historical Society resides.
 There is an exhibit here and museum shop you can explore!